Yolanda de Sousa: International career

 De Sousa played as a centre-forward for the Indian national team and served as its captain.

 In 1978, she participated in the Women's International Football Tournament in Calcutta, which has been described as an unofficial Asian Cup.
 During this tournament, she scored the first-ever international hat-trick by an Indian woman, in a match against Singapore.

 De Sousa later captained the Indian team at the 1980 AFC Women's Championship in Calicut.
 India finished the tournament as runners-up, earning a silver medal.
 De Sousa was the joint top-scorer of the tournament.

-Personal life and art career

 De Sousa retired from football in 1979.

+Art career

+De Sousa is also a professional artist and is known by her married name, Yolanda de Sousa Kammermeier.
+She runs the art gallery, Galeria de Belas Artes at Castelo Vermelho in Calangute, Goa.

+Personal life

+De Sousa played hockey before she played football.

 Following her playing career, she was employed by the Sports Authority of Goa (SAG).

-She is also a professional artist and is known by her married name, Yolanda de Sousa Kammermeier.
 As of 2017, she resides in her hometown of Calangute, Goa.
-Her husband is named Mahendra.
+Her husband is a German named Rudolf Ludwig Kammermeier.

-De Sousa played hockey before she played football.

-Career statistics
+Football career statistics

 International goals

 Scores and results list India's goal tally first.